rafaelbortoluzzi/profiles/MY_PROFILE_LLM.md

   - Disparo de SMS em massa.
   - Mobilização de técnicos com kit de contingência (modem 4G, notebooks, acesso remoto).

+## Resumo Inuv

+In parallel, at Inuv Telecom (2002–2023), I co-founded and led a regional ISP that served 2,000+ clients, including ~50 corporate and government accounts.
+I directly managed a team of 9 employees across support, field engineering, and administration.
+I was responsible for Tier 2/3 escalations, SLA enforcement, crisis management, and implementing automation such as a WhatsApp bot integrated with our CRM that reduced manual tickets by 50%.
+That experience gave me hands-on practice building repeatable service processes, managing escalations, and maintaining customer confidence under pressure.

+# Cases

+### Team of 9: “The team was multifunctional: 3 Tier 1 support agents, 4 field technicians, 1 admin, and 1 operational support.
+I personally handled Tier 2/3 escalations and client communication for high-value accounts.”

+### Crisis example: “A severe storm once knocked down our main transmission tower.
+Thousands of customers, including government and corporate accounts, were affected.
+I immediately mobilized the entire team, hired a local welder overnight, and coordinated field technicians to rebuild the tower within 24 hours.
+We restored service in 5 hours, while the city itself was without water and power for two days.
+Throughout the incident, I maintained transparent communication with customers — SMS blasts, Tier 1 scripted updates, and direct calls to corporate clients.
+That transparency preserved confidence, and we received positive feedback despite the crisis.”

 ---

 ## Mara Systems (Germany) – Partner & Technical Sales
 *Jun 2012 – Fev 2016 | Remote – Brasil*